Building a Business When There Are No Easy Answers

 Create What the Customer Needs

-Horowitz offers a personal example of how to react when things fall apart by talking about his business, LoudCloud.
-When the odds of LoudCloud’s survival were low, a LoudCloud board member advised him to prepare for bankruptcy.
-Despite this, he never made a contingency plan.
-He believed that CEOs should not play the odds.
-When you are building a company, you must believe there is an answer.
-So, you cannot pay attention to the odds of finding the answer.
-Instead, you just have to find it.
-Crucially, there won’t be a perfect formula for dealing with the unique challenges you will face.
+CEOs should not play the odds.
+When you are building a company, you must believe there is an answer to the problem facing you.
+Don’t pay attention to the odds of finding that answer, just find it.
+There won’t be a perfect formula for dealing with the unique challenges you will face.

-Focusing and making the best move when there seems to be no good moves is crucial to being a successful CEO.
+Focusing and making the best move when there seem to be no good moves is crucial to being a successful CEO.
 When things get unbearably complex and the struggle begins, there are a few things you can try.

 Peacetime CEOs vs. Wartime CEOs